-Federal Citizen Information Center (FCIC) Established in 1966, the FIC is a single point of contact for people who have questions about Federal agencies, programs, and services.
+Federal Citizen Information Center (FCIC) is a single point of contact for information about Federal agencies, programs, and services.

-Federal Judicial Center Research on the federal court systems, educational materials about the courts and their history.
+Federal Judicial Center accesses information on the federal court systems and includes educational materials about the courts and their history.

-A service of the National Criminal Justice Reference Service.
-"One of the most extensive sources of information on criminal and juvenile justice in the world, providing services to an international community of policymakers and professionals."
+A service of the National Criminal Justice Reference Service - extensive source of information on criminal and juvenile justice issues.

 National Agricultural Library Indexes of agricultural information--books, serials, and journal articles.

-U.S. Senate Includes information on Senate sessions and committee meetings.
-Also links to the websites of individual senators.
+U.S. Senate - Information on Senate sessions and committee meetings and links to the websites of individual senators.

-White House The official presidential web site.
-Info about the president, including speeches.
+White House - the official presidential web site.

-World FactBook The CIA's profile of each country with general information about geography, population, government, weather, and travel advisories.
+World FactBook is the CIA's profile of each country containing general and specific information about geography, population, government, weather, and travel advisories.
 Includes maps.